NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 when they operate outside the Reno-friendly region.

-This notion of a linear throughput ratio is similar to that of Reno under an asynchronous loss model where flows with different RTTs have the same packet loss rate but experience loss events at different times.
+This notion of a linear throughput ratio is similar to that of Reno under an asynchronous loss model, where flows with different RTTs have the same packet loss rate but experience loss events at different times.
 However, under a synchronous loss model, where flows with different RTTs experience loss events at the same time but have different packet loss